Euro NymphsRoza's Green Tag Jig

 Head: Ice Dub - Peacock Black

-Effective year-round due to its versatile profile that imitates multiple aquatic insects.
+Seasonal Timing: due to its versatile profile that imitates multiple aquatic insects.
 Particularly productive during spring Baetis hatches (March-May) and fall feeding periods (September-November).
-Works well in winter when trout are feeding selectively on small nymphs in slower water.

-Sinks quickly due to the tungsten bead and slim profile, reaching depths of 2-4 feet rapidly.
+Pro Tips: Sinks quickly due to the tungsten bead and slim profile, reaching depths of 2-4 feet rapidly.
 The silver bead and chartreuse tag provide subtle flash that attracts attention without alarming wary trout.
-The CDC collar pulsates naturally in the current, creating lifelike movement.
-The jig hook design ensures the fly rides hook-point up, reducing snags on rocky bottoms while maintaining excellent hookup ratios.